nixworks/public/news/2010/06/24/README.md

 ##### Russia
 ### [Russia's natural gas export monopoly Gazprom announces that it will restart gas supply to Belarus in full following payment of the debt. ](/news/2010/06/24/russia-s-natural-gas-export-monopoly-gazprom-announces-that-it-will-restart-gas-supply-to-belarus-in-full-following-payment-of-the-debt.md)
-_Context: monopoly, natural gas, export, Belarus, Russia, Gazprom_
+_Context: Russia, monopoly, Gazprom, Belarus, export, natural gas_

 ##### Bridgeport
 ### [Bridgeport, Connecticut in the United States is put under a state of emergency when hurricane-force winds from a strong storm went through, causing injuries and severe damage including the collapse of a multi-story building. ](/news/2010/06/24/bridgeport-connecticut-in-the-united-states-is-put-under-a-state-of-emergency-when-hurricane-force-winds-from-a-strong-storm-went-through.md)